Resources for Cataloging & Acquisitions

-[Acquisitions] [Getting Started] [Matching Pre-Existing Cataloging] [Description] [Main and Added Entry] [Subject Cataloging] [Dewey Decimal and Library of Congress Classification] [MARC] [Cataloging Different Formats] [Sources of Cataloging] [Downloading MARC Records] [Automated Systems] [Products and Services] [Cataloging and Classification Terminology] [Other Useful Cataloging Sites] [Continuing Education] [Changes, Trends, and the Future of Cataloging] [Cataloging Associations, Organizations, and Groups] [Contact Us]
+[Acquisitions] [Get Started Cataloging] [Matching Pre-Existing Cataloging] [Description] [Main and Added Entry] [Subject Cataloging] [Dewey Decimal and Library of Congress Classification] [MARC] [Cataloging Different Formats] [Sources of Cataloging] [Downloading MARC Records] [Automated Systems] [Products and Services] [Cataloging and Classification Terminology] [Other Useful Cataloging Sites] [Continuing Education] [Changes, Trends, and the Future of Cataloging] [Cataloging Associations, Organizations, and Groups] [Contact Us]

 Where can I find information about acquisitions?

 - ALCTS maintains a nice list of resources regarding acquistions.

 - AcqWeb with comprehensive resources for acquisitions and collection development

 How can I find out about using Vermont state contracts to order items and receive discounts?

 What is the best way to proceed?

 - Try to find a catalog record that matches your item

 - Use your library ILS to search for catalog records on other systems through Z39.50

 - Z39.50 is a protocol that lets your catalog search other databases